Interstitial Cystitis Treatment in Huntersville, NC

 Symptoms can take weeks or even months to improve and the issue may never be completely cured.
 The treatment of interstitial cystitis will begin with minimally invasive measures and escalate progressively if symptoms are not improving:

 First Phase: Home & Lifestyle Treatment

-Dr. Tapscott may recommend some simple lifestyle changes including a change of diet, bladder retraining (holding urine for longer and longer periods of time to regain muscle control,) low-impact exercises and wearing looser clothing.
+Dr. Tapscott may recommend some simple lifestyle changes including a change of diet, bladder retraining (holding urine for longer and longer periods to regain muscle control,) low-impact exercises, and wearing looser clothing.

 Second Phase: Prescription Medication

 If lifestyle changes are unable to control the patient’s symptoms, medications to calm the bladder may be prescribed.
 These medications can be taken orally or can be placed into the bladder directly through a catheter.

 Injecting small amounts of Botox can help to paralyze the bladder muscles that are inflicting any pain, and can also alleviate symptoms.

 The medication is infrequently used because of its immune system lowering effects.
 All patients should thoroughly discuss the risks of this option with Dr. Tapscott.

 Fifth Phase: Surgery

 Surgery is reserved for patients who have tried the first four phases of treatment and have achieved a significant improvement in their symptoms.